Codecademy/docs/content/general/concepts/what-is-UUID/what-is-UUID.md

 ---
 Title: 'What is UUID?'
 Description: 'UUID is a universally unique identifier.
 It can be generated on any computer without the use of a centralized authority.
 It's a string of 128 bits that is supposed to be unique with little to no chance of clashing with any other UUID produced by anybody else in the world.
-UUIDs are commonly used as a unique key in database tables.
+UUIDs are usually used in database tables as unique keys.
 They are useful any time you need an ID that needs to be unique in an application or system.'
 Subjects:
 	- 'Computer Science'
   - 'Web Development'